AlbenJohn/ajx-autocomplete/README.md

 ## Usage

-First import NgxAutocompleteModule to your module:
+First import AjxAutocompleteModule to your module:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';